Beans, Peas and Lentils

 quarters of the cheese.
 Continue to boil briskly until the liquid reduces

-the beans to a serving dish, sprinkle with the remaining cheese and
+the beans to a serving dish, sprinkle with remaining cheese

 some